to view an animated version of this procedure.

 After any delivery, there will be moderate-to-heavy vaginal bleeding.
 You will need to use an absorbent sanitary napkin.

-When you return home, do the following to help ensure a smooth recovery: Avoid lifting anything heavier than your baby for the first weeks after surgery.Do not drive until your doctor says it is all right to do so.Ask your doctor when it is safe to shower, bathe, or soak in water.Delay having sexual intercourse or putting any objects in the vagina until you have had your 6-week check-up.Breastfeeding is encouraged.Consider joining a support group for new mothers.
+When you return home, do the following to help ensure a smooth recovery: Avoid lifting anything heavier than your baby for the first weeks after surgery.Delay having sexual intercourse or putting any objects in the vagina until you have had your 6-week check-up.Breastfeeding is encouraged for your health and the health of your baby.Consider joining a support group for new mothers.
 You can get encouragement and learn new parenting strategies.

 You should heal quickly and completely after a C-section.
 Talk with your doctor about the type of incisions used during your procedure.
 It may play a role in decisions about future births.